Epstei46/spec_capstone_mvp/README.md

 ### Acceptance criteria
     - As a user, I should be able to see which system had the largest number of games per genre.
-    - As a user, I should be able to see which system had the highest sales per genre.
+    - As a user, I should be able to see which system had the highest sales per genre.<a/>

 <br><br><br>